 A committee held a hearing or business meeting about the resolution.

 The resolution was passed in a vote in the House.
 It goes to the Senate next.

 This was a vote on a resolution that would have caused H.R.
 719 to be amended with provisions to defund Planned Parenthood Federation of America for one year, plus ...

 H.Con.Res.
-79 is a concurrent resolution in the United States Congress.
+79 (114th) was a concurrent resolution in the United States Congress.